KV1999/git-essential-training-5988161/example.md

-This is a new file - version A
+This is a new file - version B

+this a new change